bobf/request_tagger/README.md

 ### Setting a request ID manually

-If you want to manually assign the request ID to be used in tags, just add overwrite the following method in your base controller:
+If you want to manually assign the request ID to be used in tags, just overwrite the following method in your base controller:

 ```ruby
   private